Understanding Drug Formularies

 What is a drug formulary?

-A formulary drug list will include branded and generic drugs that have been recommended to the PBM by a multidisciplinary Pharmacy and Therapeutics (P&T) committee of physicians, pharmacists, and other healthcare professionals.
-The P&T committee is responsible for developing, reviewing, and updating the formulary list so that it reflects the most current clinical guidelines, FDA-approved prescribing protocols, published literature, and most updated clinical trial results.
+A drug formulary list typically includes both branded and generic drugs that have been evaluated and recommended to the PBM by a multidisciplinary Pharmacy and Therapeutics (P&T) committee.
+These are responsible for reviewing and updating the formulary to reflect the most current clinical guidelines, FDA-approved prescribing protocols, published medical literature, and updated latest clinical trial evidence.

 Subscribe to Industry Pulse, Truveris' email newsletter